 What fundamental taxes do small businesses pay in the United Kingdom?
 This tax overview is for business owners and anyone running their own company.

-TAXATION: There are a handful of common and key taxes you should understand if you run a small business.
+TAXATION: There are a handful of common and key taxes you should be aware of and understand if you run a small business.

-As a rule, once you have setup in business you will have some kind of company taxation to pay, such as:
+As a rule, once you have setup in business and start trading you will have some kind of company taxation to pay, such as:

 Managing a commercial operation can seem complicated with all the different taxation rules.
 Many bosses find it difficult to understand which taxes apply to their outfit.